 - Easy to create

-Creating your own domain takes a minimal amount of time and effort, the sign up and page creation is effortless and straight-forward.
+Creating your own domain takes a minimal amount of time and effort, and I mean minimal, literally the bare minimum.
+The sign up and page creation is effortless and straight-forward.
 There is no warrant for hard knowledge of the digital world.
+Unless you are my nan who still has a brick for a phone.

 - No monetary investment